 Experts offer advice on keeping trim during the holiday season

 The holidays can be a time of shrinking budgets and expanding waistlines.
 Just a few extra pounds in December can take months to lose, so the Virginia Cooperative Extension offered some advice recently to help keep the weight off.

 Portsmouth program aims to help the homeless make the most of grocery store trips

+A trip to the supermarket can be a real balancing act for some, especially when funds are limited and access to a kitchen is not always a given.
 With thousands of choices lining the aisles and brightly colored fruit and vegetables piled high in the produce department, it can be confusing and slow trying to pick items for a balanced diet without going broke.